agriffi10/react-chess/README.md

 #### cypress

-Runs Cypress in interactive mode so you can see your tests run in its simulated browser
+Runs Cypress in interactive mode so you can see your tests run in its simulated browser.
+The app must be served on localhost first for this to work.

 #### e2e

 Run Cypress in your terminal for ease of use and speed.
+The app must be served on localhost first for this to work.